 Once the hole is dug and soil prepared, grasp the tree at the base of its trunk and pull, being careful not to damage the roots.

 Place the root ball in the hole, and fill with amended soil until the hole is halfway full.

 Now it’s time to soak the root ball.

 Once the root ball is wet, fill with soil up to the edge of the rootball.
 Avoid covering the root ball with any additional soil.

 A layer of mulch at the base of the newly planted tree will help to retain moisture and suppress weeds.

 When to Plant Dogwoods

-Since dogwoods have shallow, widespread root systems it may be beneficial to attempt to loosen and free roots with a digging fork.
+Since dogwoods have shallow, widespread root systems, it may be beneficial to attempt to loosen and free roots with a digging fork.
 Dogwoods should be transplanted when they are dormant, after leaves have dropped but before buds have emerged.
-Dogwood can be grown from cuttings.
+Dogwoods can be grown from cuttings.
 Cuttings should be three to five inches long and begin about an inch below a set of leaves.
 Remove the bottom set of leaves from the stem.
 Dip the bottom of the cutting with removed leaves in rooting hormone powder and plant in a three inch pot filled with moistened potting soil.